Your Guide to Each Type of Breast Surgery

 PLACEMENT OF SURGICAL INCISIONS

 Since there will be scarring, choosing where your surgical incisions are is another important decision.
-Your board-certified plastic surgeon will help you determine the best location for the type of implants you've chosen.
+Your board certified plastic surgeon will help you determine the best location for the type of implants you have chosen.

 • INFRAMAMMARY INCISION

 The surgeon makes incisions under the breasts, in, or just above the folds where the breasts meet your body.
 This will leave a thin, 1- to 2-inch scar.

 The surgeon makes incisions along the edges of the areolas (nipples), so the scar is hidden within its natural skin pigmentation.
 This is the same incision type often used for a breast lift, in addition to an augmentation.
 Periareolar incisions are often inconspicuous.